lchen198/wypyplus/README.md

 # Source Code

 The original wypy code is highly compressed.
 However, variable names are carefully picked so that the code is still somewhat readable.
-If you read it through, it is not that hard to change.

-For example, if you don't like the CSS, just replace ```<head><link rel='stylesheet' href='https://unpkg.com/sakura.css/css/sakura.css' type='text/css'></head> ```with whatever you like.
+For example, if you don't like the CSS, just replace ```<head><link rel='stylesheet' href='..\sakura.css' type='text/css'></head> ```with whatever you like.

 To support new syntax, you can add a tuple of (regex_pattern, replace_pattern).
 The following example extracts content after ## and enclose it with an h2 headline.
 ```